wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-log-on-windows-server-preview.md

 ## Connect to the virtual machine

-1. If you haven't already done so, sign in to the [Azure preview <!-- deleted by customization portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.
+1. If you haven't already done so, sign in to the [Azure preview portal](https://manage.windowsazure.cn/).

 2. On the Hub menu, click **Browse**.